 2.1.
 Study Region

 Ghana is located in the West Africa region between approximately 4.5°–11.5° N latitude and 3.5° W–1.5° E longitude and spans a significant south–north climatic gradient.
-The region lies entirely within the tropical belt and is strongly influenced by the seasonal migration of the Intertropical Discontinuity (ITD), which governs rainfall patterns, cloud cover, aerosol transport, and surface radiative conditions.
+The region lies entirely within the tropical belt and is strongly influenced by the seasonal migration of the Intertropical Discontinuity (ITD), that governs rainfall patterns, cloud cover, aerosol transport, and surface radiative conditions.
 As the ITD shifts northward and southward during the annual cycle, Ghana experiences marked seasonal contrasts in cloudiness and sunshine duration that are characteristic of the West African Monsoon system (Asilevi Junior et al., 2022; Dogbey et al., 2022).
-Figure 1 shows the radiation and sunshine potential of the area relative to the global domain.
+Figure 1 shows the radiation and sunshine potential of the area relative to the Meteosat full disk domain.

 Climatologically, the area can be divided into four zones that differ substantially in cloud regime, atmospheric composition, and surface radiation (see Figure 2a).
 The coastal savannah zone along the Gulf of Guinea is influenced by maritime air masses and is characterized by frequent low-level stratiform cloud decks, particularly during the boreal summer monsoon season.
-Inland, the forest zone experiences persistent convective activity and high cloud fractions, leading to reduced sunshine duration during much of the year (see Figure 1).
+Inland, the forest zone experiences persistent convective activity and high cloud fractions, leading to reduced sunshine duration during most of the year (see Figure 1).
 The transitional zone represents a climatic gradient between forest and savannah conditions, while the northern savannah zone is dominated by a unimodal rainy season and a prolonged dry season characterized by Harmattan winds and elevated mineral dust loading (Asilevi Junior et al., 2022; Knippertz et al., 2017).
 These contrasting regimes produce spatial and seasonal gradients in sunshine duration across Ghana and present a challenging environment for satellite-based retrievals.